arjantop/tftp-rs/bench/README.md

 cargo build
 ```

-Then run the benchmark (this will benchmark the client using and `octet` transfer mode
+Then run the benchmark (this will benchmark the client using an `octet` transfer mode
 and `get` request type):

 ```